 This is not to say that the worship gathering is all the church does, but simply that it defines what the church is.
 This shapes mission.
 This forms God’s people as God’s people for the sake of renewal and restoration and kingdom expansion and living witness in the neighborhood.

 Missional community practitioners are known to heavily emphasize the experience of community as central to the definition of church.
 They will routinely demean the “Sunday service” as an unnecessary and cumbersome attachment to what the church really is, and what God’s mission is really about.
-Missional communities take shape as affinity groups of often younger people who want to be together, who talk about theological subjects together, and who serve people together.
+Missional communities take shape as affinity groups of often young adult people who want to be together, who talk about theological subjects together, and who serve people together.
 None of which is bad – but these tend to become like campus groups for grown-ups, highly temporary in their manifestation, and lacking the substance of the practices which nurture and sustain the identity of the church.

 Missional practitioners will often say: “The world is not interested in going to church – the world is looking for authentic community!”
 And while they may be right, they are overlooking a critical truth.
 Yes, the world is looking for authentic community – but the world is also finding authentic community.
 In all kinds of places.
 And honestly, as someone who has grown up in the church and experienced all manner of church community, and planted a church community with lots of passionate people, I can say with confidence that the world is often finding better community and more authentic community than anything the church – including the missional church – has to offer!

 In our church plant Dwell (which closed last year), we were unbelievably passionate about community.
 In fact, if there was any banner that we waved, any anthem that we sang, besides Jesus of course, it was COMMUNITY.
 Yes, we idealized community because we thought we were experiencing the very best version of it.
 And yes, we even emphasized it so much that it became a bit of an idol.

 And soon we learned, through conflict and turmoil and transition, that it was not all it was cracked up to be.